-Prompted by Skrefsrud EH started immediately after his coming to India the study of Santali and wrote its grammar.
+Prompted by Skrefsrud Heuman started immediately after his coming to India the study of Santali and wrote its grammar.
 The work was favourably received by Thomsen who arranged its publication and reviewed it in English.
-EH was also a friend of Söderblom and contributed translations from Sanskrit and Pāli to his anthology of original texts of religions.
+Heuman was also a friend of Söderblom and contributed translations from Sanskrit and Pāli to his anthology of original texts of religions.

 Publications: “Grammatisk studie öfver santal-språket”, Oversigt Kong.Vid.Selsk.Forh.
 1892, 148-230 & sep.; “Om santalfolket och dess nuvarande hemland”, Ymer 12, 1892, 153-186.

 – A Santali translation of the Gospels.
 1892.

 – Translated some Tamil selections in N. Söderblom (ed.), Främmande Religionsurkunder.
 2, 1907, 635-656.

 Sources: *G. Brundin, E.H., biskop av Tranquebar.
 1926; B. Sundkler, Sv.
 Biogr.
 Lex.
 18, 1969-71, 765-767 with photo; Swedish Wikipedia; photo also in geni.com.
 The short biography in http://gaebler.info/india/leipziger_indienmissionare-2.htm contains serious defects and is thus misleading.